timeplus-io/proton/.github/PULL_REQUEST_TEMPLATE.md

 - Did you run CheckStyle ?
 - Did you check the comment / log / exception conventions in Engineering code process wiki page ?
 - Did you import unnecessary headers ?
-- Did you surround `Daisy : starts/ends` for new code in existing ClickHouse code base ?
+- Did you surround `proton: starts/ends` for new code in existing community code base ?

 Please write user-readable short description of the changes: